deephdc/deep-docs/source/user/overview/architecture.rst

 The marketplace
 ===============

-This is one of the most important components.
-It is a catalogue of modules that every user can have access to.
-We can divide the modules in two different categories:
+The DEEP Marketplace is a catalogue of modules that every user can have access to.
+Modules can be:

-* **Models** are modules (eg. an `image classifier <https://marketplace.deep-hybrid-datacloud.eu/modules/deep-oc-image-classification-tensorflow.html>`_) that an user can train on their own data to create a new service.
-They have not already been trained to perform any particular task.
+* **Trained**: Those are modules that an user can train on their own data to create a new service.
+Like training an `image classifier <https://marketplace.deep-hybrid-datacloud.eu/modules/train-an-image-classifier.html>`_ with a plants dataset to create a `plant classifier <http://marketplace.deep-hybrid-datacloud.eu/modules/plants-species-classifier.html>`_ service.
+  Look for the ``trainable`` tag in the marketplace to find those modules.

-* **Services** are models that have been trained for a specific task (eg. an `plant classifier <https://marketplace.deep-hybrid-datacloud.eu/modules/deep-oc-plant-classification.html>`_).
+* **Deployed for inference**: Those are modules that have been trained for a specific task (like the `plant classifier <http://marketplace.deep-hybrid-datacloud.eu/modules/plants-species-classifier.html>`_ mentioned earlier).
-  They usually derive from model, although sometimes, for very specific tasks, a module can be both a model and a service.
+  Look for the ``inference`` and ``pre-trained`` tags in the marketplace to find those modules.

+Some modules can both be trained and deployed for inference.
+For example the `image classifier <https://marketplace.deep-hybrid-datacloud.eu/modules/train-an-image-classifier.html>`_ can be trained to create other image classifiers but can also be deployed for inference as it comes pre-trained with a general image classifier.

 For more information have a look at the `marketplace <https://marketplace.deep-hybrid-datacloud.eu/>`_.